mindplace/stack-for-yourself/_posts/2016-06-01-front-end-part-1-html-css-dom.md

 Check out these [101 tips for front-end](https://medium.freecodecamp.com/101-ways-to-make-your-website-more-awesome-79c934dd2a11#.5yci2z37b), a really great collection of suggestions for improving your front-end code.

+Try out [JSFiddle](https://jsfiddle.net/), a free online tool allowing you to run HTML, CSS, and JavaScript together to see output.

 <hr>

 ## HTML